ayan4m1/atlas-tile-server/README.md

 This project provides one half of a system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an ATLAS server grid.
 Its companion project is [ATLAS Map](https://github.com/ayan4m1/atlas-map).

+This project requires Node.js version 10 or greater.

 ## Prerequisites

 First, you need to open a project in the [Server Grid Editor](https://github.com/GrapeshotGames/ServerGridEditor).
 Then, click on `Generate Slippy Map (Optional Tools)` under the `Export` menu bar entry.